+Allocation of Income and Loss.
+Article 4 of MuniMae's operating agreement provides rules for allocating its taxable and tax-exempt income, gain, loss, deductions (including non-deductible expenses) and other tax items.
 MuniMae's allocation provisions will be recognized for federal income tax purposes only if they are considered to have "substantial economic effect" and are not retroactive allocations.
 If any allocation of a tax item fails to satisfy the substantial economic effect requirement, the item will be allocated among the shareholders based on their respective interests in MuniMae, determined on the basis of all of the relevant facts and circumstances.
 Such a determination could result in the income, gains, losses, deductions, or other tax items allocated under the operating agreement being reallocated among the shareholders differently from the original allocation.
-Such a reallocation, however, would not alter the distribution of cash flow under the operating agreement.
+Such a reallocation, however, would not alter the distribution of cash flow under MuniMae's operating agreement.

-The MuniMae operating agreement permits shareholders' capital accounts to be increased or decreased to reflect the revaluations of assets, at fair market value, on MuniMae's books in connection with a contribution from, or distribution to, any shareholder of money or other property.
-In addition, shareholders' capital accounts are restated to reflect the issuance of additional common shares at the time of such issuance of additional common shares.
+MuniMae's operating agreement permits shareholders' capital accounts to be increased or decreased to reflect the revaluations of assets, at fair market value, on MuniMae's books in connection with a contribution from, or distribution to, any shareholder of money or other property.
+In addition, shareholders' capital accounts are restated to reflect the issuance of additional common shares

-In addition, the relevant provisions of the federal income tax law and MuniMae's operating agreement require that MuniMae allocate tax items so as to take into account variations between the purchase price of common shares pursuant to this offering and the share of MuniMae's tax basis in its assets, less debt, if any, allocable to the newly issued common shares.
-These rules are complex and there is no assurance MuniMae will be able to comply with them fully.
+In addition, the relevant provisions of the federal income tax law and MuniMae's operating agreement require that MuniMae allocate tax items so as to take into account variations between the purchase price of common shares pursuant to this offering and the share of MuniMae's tax basis in MuniMae's assets, less debt, if any, allocable to the newly issued common shares.
+These rules are complex and there is no assurance that MuniMae will be able to comply with them fully.

-When common shares are sold or exchanged by individual shareholders, MuniMae is required to account for the variation between the basis of the transferee shareholder in his or her common shares and the transferee shareholder's share of MuniMae's tax basis in its assets, less the transferee's share of MuniMae's debt, allocable to the shareholder's common shares.
+When common shares are sold or exchanged by individual shareholders, MuniMae is required to account for the variation between the basis of the transferee shareholder in his or her common shares and the transferee shareholder's share of MuniMae's tax basis in MuniMae's assets, less the transferee's share of MuniMae's debt, allocable to the shareholder's common shares.
 The Internal Revenue Service has not issued guidance as to how a partnership with publicly traded shares can comply with these rules.
-There is no assurance that the Internal Revenue Service will agree with MuniMae's methods of allocating income, gain, loss, deduction and other tax items, including tax-exempt interest and nondeductible expenses, to the holders of common shares, term growth shares, preferred shares and preferred capital distribution shares or MuniMae's determination and allocation of adjustments attributable to the differences between the shareholders' purchase price of common shares and their shares of MuniMae's tax basis in its assets and the allocation of its expenses.
-Because, as a publicly traded partnership, MuniMae may be unable to comply with the literal requirements of the federal income tax law and, because certain of its operating agreement's allocations may not have substantial economic effect, counsel is unable to express an opinion on these issues.
+There is no assurance that the Internal Revenue Service will agree with MuniMae's methods of allocating income, gain, loss, deduction and other tax items, including tax-exempt interest and nondeductible expenses.
+There is also no assurance that the Internal Revenue Service will agree with MuniMae's determination and allocation of adjustments attributable to the differences between the shareholders' purchase price of common shares and their shares of MuniMae's tax basis in MuniMae's assets and the allocation of MuniMae's expenses.
+Because, as a publicly traded partnership, MuniMae may be unable to comply with the literal requirements of the federal income tax law and, because certain of MuniMae's operating agreement's allocations may not have substantial economic effect, counsel is unable to express an opinion on these issues.
 However, MuniMae does not expect that any reasonable adjustments which may be required by the Internal Revenue Service would substantially increase the share of MuniMae's taxable income allocable to shareholders.